 As his singing career began to wane, Dick James entered the music publishing business.
 He established Dick James Music in 1961.
 Early in 1963 he was contacted by Brian Epstein, who was looking for a publisher for The Beatles' second series Please Please Me.

-Epstein suggested to George Martin that he was considering offering to let US company Hill & Range, publishers of Elvis Presley’s songs, to handle John Lennon and Paul McCartney‘s original compositions.
-Martin suggested that he instead consider somebody smaller and “hungrier” for success, and put forward Dick James’ name.
+Epstein told George Martin that he was considering letting US company Hill & Range, publishers of Elvis Presley's songs, handle John Lennon and Paul McCartney's original compositions.
+Martin suggested that he instead consider somebody smaller and "hungrier" for success, and put forward Dick James' name.